I’m so Excited (And I Just Can’t Hide It)

 I enjoyed the flight overall.
 The male flight attendants wore suits complete with red ties adorning the TAAG logo in teal.

-Fun fact: There were about a dozen brancos (whites) on the plane.
-I wondered if they were Portuguese and what they might be doing in Angola.
+Fun fact: There were about a dozen brancos (white folks) on board.
+I found myself wondering—were they Portuguese?
+And what the hell were they doing in Angola?

 Red Tape

-Once we landed, it took a full 90 minutes to exit the airport.
-Immediately after deplaning, everyone had to take a Corona Virus test and wait for the results before heading into the terminal.
-The process was surprisingly efficient.
-I was proud to execute the entire process todo em português.
+After we landed, it took a solid 90 minutes to finally get out of the airport.
+First, everyone had to take a COVID test right off the plane and wait for the results before heading into the terminal.
+The whole thing ran surprisingly smoothly, though.
+I was pretty damn proud of myself for getting through it all todo em português.

 Taxi Troubles